micro-FPGA/fpga-sdk-prj/c10lp_refkit/README.md

 https://shop.trenz-electronic.de/de/TEI0009-02-055-8CA-Cyclone-10-LP-RefKit-10CL055-Development-Board-32-MByte-SDRAM-16-MByte-Flash

-UART 115200

-Note:
-there is no new object file, de10lite hex file works, and mini monitor starts
+Note: there is no new object file, de10lite hex file works, and mini monitor starts UART baudrate 115200

 WiP test JTAG

 https://store.iar.com/product/ADA-MIPI20-RISCV12

+Note: nTRST pin on this adapter goes to unpopulated 2mm pin header holes only so it would not have contact to PMOD pin.

 | #|##|Signal|Net|Pad|
 |--|--|--|--|--|